klingtnet/bachelorthesis/README.md

 This repository contains all the files that i used to create my bachelor thesis.
 The tesis is written in `(Xe-)LaTeX`, with help of `biber` and `makeglossaries`.

 ## Requirements
-To build this document you need the following two packages and one font:
+To build this document you need the following three to four packages and one font:

     - texlive-full
     - biber
+    - pplatex
+    - [ack-grep]
     - Consolas font for listings

 ## Build System